EmK530/NetShrink/README.md

 Stores a Color3 as a 3-byte RGB value from 0-255.
 Any number outside this range will be clamped.<br>
 Arguments: `input: Color3`<br>
 Example: `NetShrink.Color3b(Color3.fromRGB(255,127,64))`

+### Table
+Accepts a variable number of data type arguments and instructs NetShrink to encode them into a table.<br>
+It is possible to put tables into tables, however dictionaries are not supported.
+Cost per table is 1 byte.<br>
+Arguments: `...`<br>
+Example: `NetShrink.Table(NetShrink.UInt8(127),NetShrink.UInt16(32767))`
 <hr>